OSSimulation/iOS-artwork/legacy_metadata/README.md

 This directory contains metadata all the `*.artwork` files that my tool knows about for iOS3 through iOS5.

-Thankfully, this nonsense is no longer necessary with iOS6.
-With any luck, it won't be necessary with iOS7, either!
+Thankfully, this nonsense is no longer necessary with _almost all_ `.artwork` files in iOS6.
+There are a few stragglers, like `AssistantMic@2x.artwork`.
+With any luck, this kind of nonsense won't be necessary _at all_ with iOS7.
+Fingers crossed.